Aquerr/Aquerr-Bombs/README.md

 ## Features

+- [x] Eden module for keypad (does not have bomb attached, can be used for custom things)
 - [x] Zeus/Eden module for keypad bomb
 - [x] Zeus/Eden module for memory bomb
 - [x] Zeus/Eden module for scroll/ace wires bomb